 For more in depth information on the requirements please review the downloadable application above.

-Formal Education: Minimum bachelor’s degree OR associate degree in a relevant field may be accepted.
+Formal Education: Minimum associate's degree in a relevant field.

-Clinical Work Experience: Two (2) years of full-time or 4000 hours of part-time work experience as a drug and alcohol counselor with a relevant bachelor's degree OR Three (3) years of full-time or 6000 hours of part-time work experience as a drug and alcohol counselor with a non-relevant bachelor's degree.
+Clinical Work Experience: Two and a half (2.5) years of full-time or 5000 hours of part-time work experience as a drug and alcohol counselor with a relevant bachelor's degree OR Three (3) years of full-time or 6000 hours of part-time work experience as a drug and alcohol counselor with a non-relevant bachelor's degree.

 Current Job Description: Copy of current counselor job description, obtained from current employer, and which must be signed by both the applicant and their immediate clinical supervisor.